 GR is formulated in the language Riemannian geometry in which symmetry techniques are standard tools.
 The real challenge in studying an alternative theory of gravity is that symmetry tools and techniques that have been so successful in investigating GR have not been fully developed or generalized.
 The idea of symmetries and more importantly the application of symmetries in these more general geometries is under current development \cite{Hohmann:2019nat, Coley:2019zld, Hohmann:2021ast, Pfeifer:2022txm, McNutt:2023nxmnxm, obukhov2023poincare}.
 Our focus in this paper is to apply symmetry techniques to establish the strongest restrictions on the geometrical framework in Rieman-Cartan geometries.
-In a Riemann-Cartan geometry $(M,{\bf g}, \bomega)$, the connection, $\bomega$, is compatible with the metric ${\bf g}$, $\nabla {\bf g} = 0 $, but the torsion tensor is no longer required to vanish.
+In a Riemann-Cartan geometry $(M,{\bf g}, \bomega)$, the differentiable manifold, $M$, is endowed with a connection, $\bomega$, that is compatible with the metric ${\bf g}$, $\nabla {\bf g} = 0 $, but the torsion tensor and curvature tensor are non-trivial.

 In particular, it has already been shown that the only Riemann-Cartan geometry that admits a maximal number of symmetries is Minkowski space \cite{Coley:2019zld}.
 Furthermore, with the exception of Minkowski space where the torsion tensor and curvature tensor vanish a non-trivial Riemann-Cartan geometry admits at most a seven-dimensional affine frame symmetry group \cite{Coley:2019zld}.
 These geometries admit the largest possible isotropy subgroup for Riemann-Cartan geometries, and hence will be called {\it maximally isotropic}.
-In this paper we determine the nature of the geometrical inputs, frame (or co-frame) and connection that satisfy the seven-dimensional affine symmetry constraints.
+In this paper we determine the necessary form of the geometrical inputs, so that the frame (or co-frame), and connection satisfy the seven-dimensional affine frame symmetry constraints.
 The resulting geometrical inputs will provide suitable ansatzes for the further investigation of gravitational and cosmological models in wide classes of Riemann-Cartan gravity theories.